Belmont Park railway station, Perth

 Belmont Park railway station was located on the Armadale/Thornlie line in Perth, Western Australia.
 It was operated by Transperth serving Belmont Park Racecourse from 1906 until 2013.
-The station saw 1,358 passengers in the 2013-14 financial year.
+The station saw 1,358 passengers in the 2013–14 financial year.

 History

 Belmont Park station opened in 1906 as Goodwood.
-In 1979, it was renamed Belmont Park.
-It was used only when there was an event at the Belmont Park Racecourse.
+In 1979, it was renamed Belmont Park, and was used only when there was an event at the Belmont Park Racecourse.

-The station closed on 13 October 2013 to make way for the Perth Stadium station that was built to service Perth Stadium.
+The station closed on 13 October 2013 to make way for the Perth Stadium station that was built to serve Perth Stadium.